 The normal range for unaffected people is about 100 to 200 iu/L. However, people with McArdle's have a base level of an average of 2,500 iu/L. The higher the level the more muscle damage you have incurred.
-Figures over about 10,000 to 20,000 may require you to stay in hospital until the level has fallen again.
+Figures over about 20,000 may require you to stay in hospital until the level has fallen again.

 3) Kidney function tests